BillSchofield/billschofield.github.io/_in_progress/2018-1-18-How-To-Discover-The-Business-Value-Of-Your-Tech-Task.md

 > As a developer, I want to refactor this class, so that our code is easier to test.

-At this point we could choose to stop writing stories and just get to work.
+At this point we could choose to stop writing User Stories and just get to work.
-We could also create tiers of stories, on for each level of the *5 Whys*.
+We could also create tiers of User Stories, on for each level of the *5 Whys*.
-Each tier of stories would be the `so that` clause for the level of stories below it.
+Each tier of User Stories would be the `so that` clause for the level of User Stories below it.

 ## Have the Conversations